artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/hw4/reinforcement-learning.md

 python pacman.py -p ApproximateQAgent -x 2000 -n 2010 -l smallGrid
 ```

-Important:`ApproximateQAgent` is a subclass of QLearningAgent, and it therefore shares several methods like getAction.
-Make sure that your methods in QLearningAgent call getQValue instead of accessing Q-values directly, so that when you override getQValue in your approximate agent, the new approximate q-values are used to compute actions.
+Important: `ApproximateQAgent` is a subclass of `QLearningAgent`, and it therefore shares several methods like getAction.
+Make sure that your methods in `QLearningAgent` call getQValue instead of accessing Q-values directly, so that when you override getQValue in your approximate agent, the new approximate q-values are used to compute actions.

 Once you're confident that your approximate learner works correctly with the identity features, run your approximate Q-learning agent with our custom feature extractor, which can learn to win with ease: